PersistenceMap/PersistenceMap/README.md

 DELETE from Employee where (Employee.EmployeeID = 1) and (Employee.LastName = 'Lastname') and (Employee.FirstName = 'Firstname')
 ```
 ## Code first
-PersistanceMap supports a code first approach.
+PersistenceMap supports a code first approach.
 Databases, tables and fields can be created, altered or deleted at runtime.
 ### Create Database
 The following commands create a Database and two tables.
 The name of the Database is defined in the Connectionstring.
 The structure of the tables are defined with the object types.
 ```csharp